KL0-6/DataSift/README.md

 ### Backend

+Our backend needs some prerequisites as well.
+We need to install Google Chrome, and setup ollama.

-Install Google Chrome for Puppeteer
+Install Google Chrome for Puppeteer.

 ```bash
 # Chrome dependencies